Hearing your baby’s heartbeat is possibly the most satisfying and reassuring sound you will hear in pregnancy.

 It’s so good you might be tempted to order yourself an at-home fetal doppler for a daily fix of the happy feels.

 But what if you couldn’t find the heartbeat on doppler?

 The loud klop, klop, klop that sounds like a horse galloping is a guarantee of instant happiness.

 It’s real-time reassurance everything is fine and literally floods your body with love and connection.

 But there can be problems with using a doppler at home.
-Many women say they couldn’t find heartbeat on doppler and this causes a lot of concern.
+Many women say they couldn’t find the heartbeat on doppler and this causes a lot of concern.

 What is a fetal doppler?

 A fetal doppler is a hand-held device that uses sound waves to listen to your baby’s heart sounds.

 Austrian mathematician and physicist, Christian Doppler, discovered that when wave energy travels from one object to another, the wavelength will change if one of those objects is moving.